Enveloppe/obsidian-enveloppe/docs/en/README.md

 # Github Publisher

-GitHub Publisher is a plugin that help you to send file in a configured GitHub Repository, based on a frontmatter sharing key.
+GitHub Publisher is a plugin that helps you send files to a configured GitHub repository, based on a frontmatter sharing key.

-You can use it to send any markdown file, allowing compatibility thought a lot of Obsidian Publish alternative (like Mkdocs, Jekyll, Hugo or any solution that use Markdown files).
+You can use it to send any markdown file, allowing compatibility with many Obsidian Publish alternatives (like Mkdocs, Jekyll, Hugo, or any solution that uses Markdown files).

-When a shared file is found, it will be sent in a new branch named by `your_vault_name-month-day-year`.
-A pull request followed by a merge will be done, and if everything is okay, the branch will be deleted after the merge.
-Thus, you can easily revert commit, and create workflow based on PR, merged PR, specific push...
+When a shared file is found, it will be sent in a new branch named `your_vault_name-month-day-year`.
+A pull request will be created, followed by a merge.
+If everything is okay, the branch will be deleted after the merge.
+This allows you to easily revert commits and create workflows based on PRs, merged PRs, and specific pushes.

 ## What the plugin can do:

 - Read the frontmatter to check the value of a configured `share` key.
-- Send the file (and their embedded attachments or notes if any) to a GitHub repository.
+- Send the file (and any embedded attachments or notes) to a GitHub repository.

-But the plugin can do a lot more!
+But the plugin can do even more:

-- Convert wiki-links to Markdown links (without changing your file)
+- onvert wiki-links to Markdown links (without changing your file)
-- Activate a GitHub action that have a `workflow_dispatche` event.
+- Activate a GitHub action that has a `workflow_dispatch` event.
-- Convert internal's links to match the configuration
+- Convert internal links to match the configuration
-- Clean your repo with removing deleted and unshared files
+- Clean your repo by removing deleted and unshared files
-- Rename folder note with same name strategies with `index.md` (+ respecting the folder settings)
+- Rename folder notes with the same name strategies with `index.md` (+ respecting the folder settings)
 - Send a link's note in your clipboard after sharing.
-- Convert simple dataview query in markdown!
+- Convert simple dataview queries to markdown!
-- ✨ Replace text using regex expression (or a simple string...)!
+- ✨ Replace text using regex expressions (or a simple string...)!
-- ✨ Send your inlines tags to your frontmatter (in the `tags` key) **and** convert some field value to tags
+- ✨ Send your inline tags to your frontmatter (in the `tags` key) **and** convert some field values to tags

 ## What the plugin CANNOT do:

-- [ ] Support use of a local folder instead of a GitHub Repository (see [local folder](https://obsidian-publisher.netlify.app/obsidian/local%20folder/))
+- [ ] Support the use of a local folder instead of a GitHub repository (see [local folder](https://obsidian-publisher.netlify.app/obsidian/local%20folder/))
 - [ ] Synchronize a GitHub repository with your vault (see [Obsidian Git](https://github.com/denolehov/obsidian-git) / [Obsidian Git Mobile](https://github.com/Vinzent03/obsidian-git-mobile))
 - [ ] Revive the dead (see [Cardiopulmonary resuscitation](https://en.wikipedia.org/wiki/Cardiopulmonary_resuscitation))